gravitational/gravity/docs/5.x/catalog.md

 ### Build an Application Image

-For this example we will be using a [sample Helm chart](https://github.com/helm/helm/tree/master/docs/examples/alpine) found among Helm examples.
+For this example we will be using a [sample Helm chart](https://github.com/helm/helm/tree/master/docs/examples/alpine).
 This chart spins up a single pod of Alpine Linux:

 ```bsh
 $ tree alpine